RKJO/Pet_app/README.md

 At this stage, i cooperates with shelters to further develop applications adapting it to their needs.

-## Built With
+## Deployment
 * [Budrys App](www.budrys.org) - link to web
 * [api](www.budrys.org/animals/) - Dependency Management

 ### TO DO:
 - updating database using CRON
 - add pages
   * to create and login user
   * CRUD pages for informations about animal
   * searching animals by locatio
-*...
+  * ...
 - Blog with tips on training and raising animals.
 - Events